 Published research has often won prior awards and the McClung Award recognizes the most outstanding paper published in BIOS each year.
 To provide a full range of biological topics to its readers, BIOS also carries overviews of graduate research, articles written by faculty and other invited authors, book reviews, and reports from local chapters as well as other society news.
 The journal is among the collections of libraries worldwide.

-The BIOS editor is Lori Kelman, her email is Lori.Kelman "at" montgomerycollege.edu.
-For any BIOS related questions, please feel free to contact her.
+Dr. Nancy Todd is the Editor for BIOS.
+For any BIOS related questions, please feel free to contact her at BIOS@tribeta.org.

 Please complete the form below to submit chapter elected officers to be published in BIOS.